Electronic Thesis & Dissertation

 previously published materials

-In nearly all cases, you should contact the copyright holder (either the creator, or if it's been published, the publisher) to ask for permission.
-Once you have the approval (email or letter), you should include a copy in the Appendix and cite the source within the manuscript body, using, if prescribed, the language that the publisher requires.
+It is important to contact the copyright holder (either the creator, or if published, the publisher) to ask for permission.
+Once approval (email or letter) is obtained, a copy needs to be inserted into the Appendix.
+Note that the source should also be cited within the manuscript body, using, if prescribed, the language that the publisher requires.

 In some cases, the Fair Use Exception may allow you to include the materials without permission, but the distinction between fair use and copyright infringement is not clearly defined.
-And you must include the completed fair use worksheets in the appendix of your thesis or dissertation.
+When using the Fair Use Exception, the completed fair use worksheets should be included in the appendix of the thesis or dissertation.

-The USF Library can help with further explaining copyright and fair use, along with assisting with obtaining permissions.
+The USF Library can help clarify copyright and fair use policies and assist with obtaining permissions.
 They've created several helpful guides and worksheets:

 - Copyright Basics

 - Fair Use

 If you determine an item is considered fair use using the Fair Use Worksheet, please include the worksheets in your appendices.

 Additional questions may be directed to LeEtta Schmidt, Copyright and Intellectual Property Librarian, via email at email@example.com.

 All previously published work from the author of the thesis/dissertation must be disclosed if it is reproduced in the ETD.
 Students should consult with the USF Library on obtaining copyright approval and be familiar with the USF Policy on this issue.